monome/docs/norns/help.md

 #### shield

-*nb. only Pi 3 and Pi 3b's are supported*

 Use [etcher](https://www.balena.io/etcher/) to flash your SD card, [using these shield-specific instructions](../shield/#flashing-microsd-card).

 Be sure to use a high quality one.
 If you have trouble, please try a different card.
 {: .label}

-If your SD card seems a lot more full than it should be, you'll need to expand the filesystem:
+Lastly, you'll need to expand the filesystem:

 1. Open a terminal on a computer connected to the same network as your shield
 2. Execute: `ssh we@norns.local`